EllaBrands/stanDev/Design:-Consolidated-Output-for-Sample,-Optimize,-ADVI,-and-Diagnose.md

 2. A callback for the adaptation information.
 The one used here will only take the diagonal elements, but we'd also have one that accepts just the stepsize (for `unit_e`) and another that accepts the dense matrix (for `dense_e`).
 3. A callback for things that pertain to sampling, so this should just accept `lp__`.
 4. A callback for things that pertain to the `nuts` algorithms.
 This should accept `accept_stat__`, `stepsize__`, `treedepth__`, `n_leapfrog__`, `divergent__`, `energy__`.
 Other inference algorithms can have different things here.
 5. A writer for all the constrained parameters.
-This can be configured to not writer all values.
+This can be configured to not write all values.
 6. A writer for all the generated quantities.
 7. A writer for the unconstrained parameters.